batking24/OpenPose-for-2D-Gait-Analysis/README.md

   <img src="images/single_gait_square.png" alt="Gait cycle square" title="Gait cycle square"/>
 </p>

+We create frames from the Real life pose annotated video and skeletal video

 ## Ongoing work

 The project involved setting up a camera-based system to gather standardized gait cycle data from Indian users, aiming to develop a synchronized and calibrated multi-view video and motion capture dataset.
 This normative dataset is crucial for understanding the typical gait characteristics in the Indian population, aiding in various applications like biomechanical research and clinical assessments.

 ## Future work: 3D Gait Analysis

-Additionally, 3D gait analysis offers precise and comprehensive insights into an individual's walking pattern, allowing for a detailed assessment of movement inefficiencies and joint mechanics.By visualizing three-dimensional motion, clinicians and therapists can make more informed decisions, leading to improved patient outcomes and more effective treatment interventions.
+Additionally, 3D gait analysis offers  more precise, comprehensive insights into an individual's walking pattern, allowing for a detailed assessment of movement inefficiencies and joint mechanics.By visualizing three-dimensional motion, clinicians and therapists can make more informed decisions, leading to improved patient outcomes and more effective treatment interventions.
 Given below are references to further our work to 3D gait analysis: